adeola003/math-magician/README.md

 ```
 1. download the project from clone
-2. open live server for the project
+2. Install all dependencies using *npm install*
+3. Run *npm start*
-3. You can see it in the browser
+4. You can see it in the browser
 ```

 ### Build for production